On this page

 Adjunct Professor Jane Park is an editor of Women and Work in Asia and the Pacific.
 This recently published book from 2023 addresses workplace discrimination against women.

-Dismantling Rape Culture: The Peacebuilding Power of ‘Me Too’ is a new book by Massey’s Dr Tracey Nicholls that analyses rape culture through the lens of the “Me Too” era.
+Dismantling Rape Culture: The Peacebuilding Power of ‘Me Too’ is a book by Massey’s Dr Tracey Nicholls that analyses rape culture through the lens of the 'Me Too' era.

-Postfeminism and Body Image, co-authored by Massey’s Professor Sarah Riley, is a new book exploring the postfeminism idea that women empower themselves by working on their appearance.
+Postfeminism and Body Image, co-authored by Massey’s Professor Sarah Riley, was published in 2022 and explores the postfeminism idea that women empower themselves by working on their appearance.
 The research looks at how the pursuit of ideal femininity can undermine women and make them vulnerable.

 Development and launch of Kāhui Irarau – a student-led project!